sitecoreops/sitecore-helm/README.md

 - Kubernetes 1.15+
 - Helm 3+
 - A Sitecore license file.
-- Access to a Docker registry with Sitecore images.
+- Access to a Docker registry with Sitecore images (both Windows and Linux).

 ## Examples